left and right euclidean;

 Such a span is a relation iff the pairing map from the domain to is an injection, and such a relation is functional iff the inclusion map is also an injection.
 Such a relation is entire iff the inclusion map is a surjection.

-(Total) functions can be characterized as the left adjoints in the bicategory of relations, in other words relations in for which there exists satisfying
+(Total) functions are precisely left adjoints in the bicategory of relations, in other words relations in for which there exists satisfying

-Further to this: surjectivity of a function can be expressed as the condition , and injectivity as .
+Further remarks: surjectivity of a function can be expressed as the condition , and injectivity as .